 The right side of the Custom Scan screen also shows a list of directories and sub-directories to scan.
 By default, no directory is checked in a Custom Scan.
 You can check the box next to a directory; then, all sub-folders will automatically check for scan.
 You can un-check individual directories that you don't want scanned.

 Quick Scans check for threats in your Memory and Startup objects, where threats commonly take place.
 A Quick Scan is faster than a Threat Scan but less comprehensive.
 Only Malwarebytes Premium or Trial users can use this scan type.
 Areas and methods tested include:

 - Memory objects: Memory allocated by operating system processes, drivers, and other apps.

-- Startup objects: Executable files or modifications which initiate at computer startup.
+- Startup objects: Executable files or modifications that initiate at computer startup.

-If a Quick Scan detects malware, we strongly recommend running a Threat Scan afterward in case there are more threats in other areas of your device.
+If a Quick Scan detects malware, we strongly recommend running a Threat Scan afterward in case of more threats in other areas of your device.
 By default, any threats detected during a scan are quarantined.
 For information on Quarantine, see Restore or delete quarantined items in Malwarebytes for Windows.

-If you have Malwarebytes for Windows Premium installed you can schedule a Threat, Custom, or Quick Scan to run automatically.
+If you have the paid version of Malwarebytes for Windows installed, you can schedule a Threat, Custom, or Quick Scan to run automatically.
 For instructions, see Set up automatic scans in Malwarebytes for Windows.

 Return to the Malwarebytes for Windows guide.